DAILY LIFE AT LEO

 The atmosphere at base is very relaxed and happy; during the meals we talk a lot about the drives and the exciting moments spent out in the bush; we share our stories getting to know each other better.
 You will make lifetime friendships!

-During the hottest part of the day, volunteers usually have time to relax between the morning and afternoon drive.
+During the hottest part of the day, volunteers usually have time to relax between the morning and afternoon drives.
 The more active volunteers, can contribute anytime with odds and ends around camp i.e. insert data, maintaining the nursery garden, keeping the vehicles in good conditions and so on.

-The volunteers stay back at base on a rotation basis for half day where they help with house duties (i.e. cooking and washing up), assist in the camera trap photo processing, data insert and in any task that need to be accomplished.
+The volunteers stay back at base on a rotation basis for half day where they help with house duties (i.e. cooking and washing up), assist with camera trap photo processing, data insert and in any task that need to be accomplished.
 If you have a green thumb, why not get hands on in our nursery and veggie garden?
 Remember to bring your gardening gloves!

-As part of our conservation and sustainable living efforts, LEO runs on solar energy.
+As part of our conservation and sustainable living efforts, LEO Africa runs on solar energy.
 Consequently, lights go off at around 22.30 in the respect of our fellow volunteers and to avoid electrical waste.
 Please remember to bring a torch with you!